 What is a Compressor?

 A compressor is a mechanical machine that increases the pressure energy of gas by reducing its volume.
-Ideally both compressors and pump work in the same principle.
+Ideally both compressors and pumps work in the same principle.
 Both increase the pressure and transfer the medium.
 In the case of a pump, it transfers fluids which are incompressible, whereas compressor transfer gas which is compressible.